shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-03-check-account.md

 # Next

-Great you have test the avaibility of the choosen account name, now it's time to create it.
-Let's do this in the next step.
+Great, now that you know how to test the availability of a chosen account name, it's time to create it.
+Let's do this in the next step!